We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 Note that you have to click either ‘Help me find a room’ or ‘Help me find a desk’, there’s no consolidated list or map view.

-As mentioned in the introduction to this article, the real game-changer with Microsoft Places lies in its features that support in-person collaboration – making it easy to see when your co-workers plan to be in and book for the same day, helping you avoid that all-too-familiar feeling of ‘commute regret’.
+As mentioned in the introduction to this article, the real potential benefit of using Microsoft Places lies in its features that support in-person collaboration – making it easy to see when your co-workers plan to be in and book for the same day, helping you avoid that all-too-familiar feeling of ‘commute regret’.

 This is what Places currently offers: